 As Congress seeks to make the United States Postal Service (USPS) solvent, it is imperative that individual state laws concerning the direct to consumer shipping of wine, beer and spirits are respected.

-Congress should fully fund the Alcohol and Tobacco Tax and Trade Bureau (TTB) at $111 million in FY 2017, including $5 million dedicated to trade practice enforcement.
+Congress should fully fund the Alcohol and Tobacco Tax and Trade Bureau (TTB) at the House level of $123 million in FY 2019.

 In December 2014, the National Labor Relations Board (NLRB) released a final rule amending the process by which employee petitions for collective bargaining representation are handled.

 The issues of marijuana legalization, decriminalization and regulation are currently being discussed and considered by the public, advocacy groups and government officials around the country.
 Supporters on either side of this debate often point out similarities or highlight differences with beverage alcohol.
 While WSWA does not have a position on the core question of marijuana legalization, we do have deep expertise in the structure, management and operational challenges of the three-tiered beverage alcohol regulatory structure- a system that has proven remarkably effective at addressing the myriad issues that gave rise to Prohibition.

 Recently, the United Kingdom has experienced a wave of public health and safety incidents related to counterfeit or adulterated alcohol.
 Media reports have indicated that officials have identified as much as £1.2 billion (GBP) in uncollected tax revenue lost each year in the illegal market.
 In addition, consumers in the U.K. have consistently encountered adulterated or counterfeit product sold outside legal distribution channels, including fake products causing death or serious illness.

 WSWA is committed to responsible distribution of alcohol and prevention of underage drinking.